nus-cs2103-AY2122S2/tp/docs/ProductPage.md

 2. Download the latest `HustleBook` [here](https://github.com/AY2122S2-CS2103T-W15-2/tp/releases/).

 3. Place the file into a folder where you would like to keep it.
-This could be your `Downloads` or `Documents` folder.
+We recommend keeping it in your `Desktop` for easier access.

 4. Double-click the file to start the app.
 The app should look identical as shown below.<br>
    ![Ui](images/Ui.png)